ID Theft Resources

 How can I protect myself from identity theft after my wallet has been stolen?

-Visit the websites of the three national credit bureaus of Experian, Equifax and TransUnion to place a fraud alert on your accounts.
+Visit the websites of the three national credit bureaus — Experian, Equifax, and TransUnion — to place a fraud alert on your accounts.
 You can also freeze your credit so that others can’t take out new loans or credit card accounts in your name.

 How will I know that someone is using the information in my wallet?

-Keep a close watch on your online bank and credit card accounts.
-If you notice suspicious withdrawals or purchases, someone might be using your credit cards or debit cards to make fraudulent purchases or withdrawals.
+Keep a close eye on your online bank and credit card accounts.
+If you notice suspicious withdrawals or purchases, someone might be using your credit cards or debit cards to make fraudulent purchases.

 Can I track my lost wallet?